Jesaka/H-T8_Things/Linux_Basics.md

 ## TASKS

 Get back to overthewire and complete exercises 14-20!
-(I know you need to complete 9-13 before you get the password to get here, but greatness has newer been without a cost!
+(I know you need to complete 9-13 before you get the password to get here, but greatness has never been without a cost!

 # ⚠️ _Reminder: Always get permission before scanning or sniffing any network.
 Stick to school labs, virtual machines, or your own LAN._